wPlachno/woodchipper-toolset/README.md

 If the version number from update is newer than the archive, we simply update the `WoodchipperToolkitClone` version number and the current timestamp.

-If both the version number and the timestamp match the core toolkit, than update the `state`to `up_to_date`.
+If both the version number and the timestamp match the core toolkit, than update the `state` to `up_to_date`.
 If it is higher or the timestamp is newer than the timestamp for the core toolkit, update `state` to `has_local_changes`.

 For serialization, we convert the `WoodchipperToolkitClone` to a string: '[NAME]~[PATH]~[VERSION]~[TIMESTAMP]'

+#### Records

+When considering the last_modifed_date and version, internally referred to as a record, we track three sets for each clone and each toolkit: the record listed in the archive, the current record of the file, as well as the record to be written to the archive when execution completes.

+For each toolkit, if the core file's current_record is a different version than the archive_record, then we can just immediately replace the archive_record with the current_record.
+If we were saving backups, than anytime the core version changes, we would save it to a backup.
+If the current_records last_modified_date, or lmd, is different from the archive_record, we have local changes.
+It would make sense to assume that we want the backup copy of a version to be the oldest lmd of that version, and that any future changes to that same version are really just changes that will become the next version.

+For each clone, if the current version is different, then we can immediately replace the archive_record with the current_record.
+If the lmd is different it has local_changes.

+Thus, for both, changes in version should be notated immediately, and changes in lmd signal has_local_changes

 ## Operation